anar2706/azure-quotes/README.md

     3) Because of these problems I had to write inefficent coding in python fetching all the authors from api filtering it and for these names getting quotes

-Please take into consideration when evaluation code base.
+Please take into consideration when evaluating code base.